Do you or your firm undertake ad hoc pro

 bono work not covered or referred by formal legal aid schemes such as CLAS (Criminal Legal Aid Scheme) or LAB (Legal Aid Bureau’s Civil Legal Aid Scheme)?

-Under the Ad Hoc Pro Bono Assessment Scheme, the Pro Bono Services Office assists practitioners who are planning to do pro bono work for needy persons by conducting an assessment of the prospective client’s suitability for pro bono assistance.
+Under the Ad Hoc Pro Bono Assessment Scheme, the Law Society Pro Bono Services assists practitioners who are planning to do pro bono work for needy persons by conducting an assessment of the prospective client’s suitability for pro bono assistance.

 The assessment covers a means test similar to the one administered by CLAS and assesses whether the person would benefit from any social service agency referral.

-After the assessment interview, an assessment report is prepared by the Pro Bono Services Office and sent to the practitioner.
+After the assessment interview, an assessment report is prepared by the Law Society Pro Bono Services and sent to the practitioner.